KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 The resulted tf records will be stored into tfrecords_test and tfrecords_train folders.

 ## Configuration
 Before running the code, you need to touch the configuration based on your needs.
-We have 5 config files in /configs:
+There are 5 config files in /configs:
 - config_general.py: in this file, you can indicate the backbone model that you want to use for train, test and demo.
 You should uncomment only one of the models to use as backbone.
-Also, you can indicate the traning mode.
+Also, you can indicate the training mode.
 - config_general.py: this file includes the common parameters that are used in training, testing and demo.
 - config_train.py: this file includes training parameters.
 - config_test.py: this file includes testing parameters.